 Example: This contest from the University of British Columbia encourages students to share their favourite study spot in hopes of winning a gift card.
 In return, the University’s student life account will receive a boost in followers and comments – which will spur continuous growth.

 Instagram can also be the perfect place to showcase your alumni.
 You can feature posts from past students talking about their time at your school and how it helped them, or use the site to promote any alumni-student mentoring services you offer.

 Example: This post from University of Toronto highlights alumnus Margaret Atwood, the famed Canadian novelist, along with the fact that the original manuscript of her prize-winning novel is stored at the University’s library.

 Featuring current students can also be beneficial, giving prospective applicants the chance to hear about your school from a voice they can identify with, and helping them to get a better sense of what life on your campus is really like.

-One of the biggest factors behind Instagram’s massive growth over the past year has been Instagram Stories.
-The tool, which is very similar to Snapchat Stories, allows users to post showreels of photos and video into a feed separate from their main profile, which disappear after 24 hours.
+One of the biggest factors behind Instagram’s massive growth has been Instagram Stories, which allow users to post showreels of photos and video into a feed separate from their main profile, which disappear after 24 hours.

 Unlike the more stylized, pristine posts that dominate the rest of the site, Stories was designed as a way for Instagram users to share more spontaneous, less polished content.
-With that in mind, schools looking to use the feature as part of their Instagram marketing for higher education efforts should focus on creating fun, informal posts that capture the daily happenings of their school.
+With that in mind, schools looking to use the feature should focus on creating fun, informal posts that capture the daily happenings of their school.
 Special events such as graduations, student social activities, guest lectures, and conferences can be particularly good sources of content.